Time-Distortion/Time-Distortion/README.md

-hey this is my freind who recently released their debut album! pls go listen to them!
+hey this is my freind who is trying to make music, pls go listen to them!

 https://x.com/venomfirexd